dustinpfister/blog_posts/_posts/threejs-examples-cube-stack-grid.md

 ## Conclusion

 So far I have all the basic features in place that I wanted with this threejs example when it comes to having control over what the size of each cube stack should be and the width and height of the grid of cube stacks.
-The long term plane with this was to just have a system for creating some kind of interesting looking visual thing, and to at least some extent I think I all ready have that.
+The long term plan with this was to just have a system for creating some kind of interesting looking visual thing, and to at least some extent I think I all ready have that.
+The next step would be to just add a few more features when it comes to effects, and batter control over how to go about generating textures to be used for one or more of the cubes in each stack.